UPPMAX/HPC-python/docs/schedule.rst

 Course dates
 ------------

-The 4-day version of this course is scheduled twice a year.
+- The 4-day version of this course is scheduled once a year, unless there is a reason to schedule more often
-The 1-day version of this course is scheduled an additional two times a year
+- The 1-day version of this course is scheduled to four times a year in total, either as part of the 4-day course, or on its own

 +----+---------+----------+---------------------+---------------------------------------------------------------------------------------+
 |Week|Day      |Date      |Time                 |Description                                                                            |